ClawBank

 • clawbank_trading_guide — agent-oriented walkthrough of trading

-• list_tradeable_tokens — base tokens an engine may trade against USDC
+• list_tradeable_tokens — base tokens a strategy may trade against USDC

 • execute_spot_swap — one-off swap